kichikuou/system3-sdl2/README.md

 Specifies the MIDI device number to use.
 If not specified, the first available device is used.

+#### `-texthook` _mode_
+Specifies the text hook mode.
+This option is used for capturing in-game text for translation or other purposes.
+The available modes are:
+- `none`: Disable text hooking.
+- `print`: Print the captured text to the console.
+- `copy`: Copy the captured text to the clipboard.

 #### `-game` _game_id_
 As System1-3 have slight variations depending on the game, `system3` uses the fingerprint of the scenario file (ADISK.DAT) to identify the game being played.